kyverno/KDP/proposals/allow_policy_exception.md

 ## Proposed Solution

-Considering different organizations may have different requirement on the `request-response` workflow, we may discuss this part further.
+Considering different organizations may have different requirement on the `request-response` workflow, we decided to allow admins to manage the approval process using existing tools, such as GitOps, RBAC, or signing.

 For the first version, We would mainly focus on how Kyverno would deal with those exceptions.

 A new CRD `PolicyException` would be introduced: